AidenKielby/Aiden3DRenderer/README.md

 - **Multiple Object Support** - Render multiple shapes at the same time
 - **Custom Colors** - Ability to change colors on a per shape basis
 - **Simple Physics Engine** - easy to add physics to your render
-- **Obj Model Loading** - simple obj model loading
+- **OBJ Model Loading** - simple OBJ model loading
-- **Simple Rasterization** - simple and slow rasterization for video_renderer, GPU optimized for renderer
+- **Simple Rasterization** - software rasterization in `video_renderer`, GPU rasterization in `renderer`
 - **3 Render Modes** - `MESH`, `POLYGON_FILL`, and GPU `RASTERIZE`
 - **Raster Debug Views** - depth view and heat map toggles for debugging depth/raster output
 - **Texture Mapping in Raster Mode** - apply image textures to triangles with UVs
+- **Multi-Texture Raster Pipeline** - bind multiple texture layers and assign them per OBJ via texture index
 - **Runtime Shape Management** - toggle built-in shape set on/off at runtime
 - **OBJ Triangulation Support** - OBJ faces with more than 3 vertices are triangulated automatically
+- **Skybox Rendering** - generate cubemap skyboxes from manual UVs or cross-layout texture atlases
+- **Pause + Settings UI** - live switch renderer mode, toggle depth/heat views, adjust FOV and lighting strictness
 - **⚠️DISCLAIMER⚠️** - GPU rasterization does not currently work on mac as mac does not support compute shaders (GL 4.3) :( [Click HERE to see how to make a VM](#vm-workaround-for-macos)

 ## Gallery